yatchenkods/agile-poker/JIRA_SETUP.md

 ### Error: "Cannot connect to Jira.
 Please check Jira configuration"

 **Causes:**
-- Incorrect JIRA_BASE_URL
+- Incorrect JIRA_URL
 - Invalid JIRA_USERNAME or JIRA_API_TOKEN
 - Jira instance is not accessible from the server
 - API credentials don't have permission to access the Jira API

 **Solutions:**
-1. Verify JIRA_BASE_URL is correct and accessible
+1. Verify JIRA_URL is correct and accessible
 2. Check JIRA_USERNAME is correct (email for Cloud, username for Server)
 3. Verify JIRA_API_TOKEN is correct and hasn't expired
 4. Ensure your Jira user has API access enabled